chisophugis/lbd/source/backendstructure.rst

 	Instruction DAG representation

-We can also represent IR DAG and machine instruction DAG as list.
+The IR DAG and machine instruction DAG can also represented as list.
 For example, (+ ri, rj), (- ri, 1) are lists for IR DAG; (ADD ri, rj), (SUBI ri, 1) are lists for machine instruction DAG.